terrencewuxl1/sonoma/README.md

 ### How to use

+	maven package to jar file, directory run in command envirement using java -jar <jar name> <zip range> <zip range>...  command

-	general new a ZipCodeRangeMerge object, call its function, see example in unit test cases.
+	configure maven dependency in maven project, new a ZipCodeRangeUtil object, call its function , see example in unit test cases.